Mission

 Policies and Budget

-the increase for a $100,000 home would cost taxpayers 75¢ per week and would ensure robust funding without placing undue burden on taxpayers.)
+The approved budget will result in an annual increase of approximately $39 per household.
+(For example: the increase for a $100,000 home would be the equivalent of 75¢ per week.
+This small amount of money will ensure robust funding for the library without placing undue burden on taxpayers.)